 Baltimore is a sports town.
 Grab a baseball game and a hot dog at Camden Yards (regularly named the best ballpark in the MLB), hear the roar the faithful watching the Baltimore Ravens, or spend an intense moment watching the horses at Preakness.
 Baltimore also sponsors city-wide running festivals each year, including the Kinetic Sculpture Race.
 From kick off to the final play, Baltimoreans are on their feet, cheering for their favorite player and always finding a way to make the event a spectacle.

 Festivals and Events

 Dinner cruises, scavenger hunts, helicopter rides: they’re all a part of the happenings in Baltimore every week.
 Add to that ghost tours in a historic neighborhood, a flurry of local artist events, and as much music as you can take, and you’re starting to get the picture of what life in Baltimore looks like.
-From amazing Artscape (the largest free arts festival in the nation) to quirky HONfest to relaxed Flicks on the Hill, there’s always something fun going on for our students to enjoy.
+From amazing Artscape (the largest free arts festival in the nation) to quirky HONfest, there’s always something fun going on for our students to enjoy.